mangetsuZ/fvtt-masks/README.md

-# Simple Worldbuilding System
+# Masks: A New Generation System

-A simple game system for Foundry VTT which allows for flexible definition of Actors and Items to assist with worldbuilding or for running games which do not have a more complete system implementation available.
+A game system for Foundry VTT built for the Masks: A New Generation RPG.